-Is there anything more Filipino than Kare-Kare?
-It's a bit more complex to make than your average dish.
-But the end result is definitely worth it!
+Is there anything more Filipino than Kare-Kare with Beef Shank (in Peanut Sauce)?
+It's a bit more complex than your average dish, but the end result is definitely worth it!

-Would you like to learn more about kare-kare with beef shank (in peanut sauce)?
-If you have made it, did you have any issues doing so?
+Would you like to learn more about it?
 Here are the most commonly asked questions you may find helpful.

 The flavor of kare-kare primarily comes from peanut butter.
-It doesn't taste overwhelming at all — that is how it should be.
-The shrimp paste will round out the dish as it is quite salty and packed with umami flavor.
+It doesn't taste overwhelming at all, and that is how it should be.
+The fermented shrimp paste will round out the dish as it is packed with umami flavor.